-These transactions, which resulted in $3.6 billion in additional cash for AT&T, are providing the company with billions of dollars in additional capital that it will use to reduce its ~$170 billion debt load.
+In addition to free cash flow, the company is selling off non-core assets like its former stake in the Hulu business, and office space in the Hudson Yards development.
+These transactions, which resulted in $3.6 billion in additional cash for AT&T, are providing the company with billions of dollars in additional capital that it will use to reduce its debt load.

 We continue to expect very strong returns for AT&T in the coming years due to a variety of factors.
 We compute total expected returns in our Sure Analysis Research Database using the sum of dividend yield, valuation change, and earnings-per-share growth.
 Using these criteria, AT&T is among the most attractive stocks in our coverage universe today, particularly for those investors desiring income.

-Beginning with growth, we’re forecasting 3.1% annual expansion in the bottom line on a per-share basis for the next five years.
-We see the company’s focus on cutting costs to boost margins – as it did with great effect in the first quarter– as a key driver.
-In addition, we expect revenue growth from WarnerMedia, as well as stronger performance from the wireless business’ service revenue.
+Beginning with growth, we are forecasting 4% annual expansion in AT&T’s earnings-per-share for the next five years.
+We see the company’s focus on cutting costs to boost margins – as it did with great effect over the course of 2019– as a key driver.
+In addition, we expect revenue growth from WarnerMedia, as well as stronger performance from wireless service revenue.

 However, we believe these factors will be partially offset by continued, slow declines in legacy businesses like business wireline.
-Still, margin expansion was enough to boost earnings in the first quarter despite some less-than-inspiring top line performances from the various segments, and we think AT&T’s growth looks decent enough in the years to come.
+Still, margin expansion is expected through 2022, which should be enough to boost earnings growth despite lackluster revenue growth in the legacy businesses.

-While bottom line growth is important, we believe that the bulk of total returns will accrue from the combination of the stock’s yield and the change in the valuation.
-The company’s dividend is now $2.04 per share, putting the current yield at 6.3%.
-That makes AT&T a premier income stock in just about any context, particularly outside of traditional income stocks like REITs.
+While bottom line growth is important, additional shareholder returns will accrue from the combination of the stock’s high dividend yield and the change in the valuation multiple.
+The company’s dividend is now $2.04 per share, putting the current yield at 5.4%.
+That makes AT&T a premier income stock in just about any context, particularly outside of traditional income stocks like REITs or utility stocks.